edeustace/mxmlcleaner/README.md

     #ruby main.rb C:\dev\my-project\src\main\flex

 ##Eclipse plugin (experimental)
-This only organises namesapces (flash builder 4 will organise your imports for you).
+This only organises namesapces (flash builder 4 will organise your imports for you). uby to your Ant classpath to get it working.

-##Project
-There are 2 basic projects: A ruby project and a java project.
-The java project is an Ant Task project.
-It works but you need to add JRuby to your Ant classpath to get it working.
 Be sure to have a back up of your files before you execute the clean.

-#Usage

 #Flash Builder
 Currently Flex Builder or Flash Builder doesn't provide this functionality.
 If they do eventually provide it, it is unknown if it will allow you to execute it in batch mode.